Linux sendmail command

-sendmail is a general purpose email routing facility that supports many kinds of mail-transfer and delivery methods, including the Simple Mail Transfer Protocol (SMTP) used for email transport over the Internet.
+On Unix-like operating systems, sendmail is a general purpose e-mail routing facility that supports many kinds of mail-transfer and delivery methods, including the SMTP (Simple Mail Transfer Protocol) used for e-mail transport over the Internet.

 sendmail [flags] [address ...]